willkg/crashstats-tools/README.rst

      You can only specify one facet using "--_facets".
 If you don't specify one, it defaults to "signature".

+     You can perform histograms, too.
+For example, this shows you counts for products per day for the last week:

+     $ supersearchfacet --_histogram.date=product --relative-range=1w

-     By default, returned data is a tab-delimited table.
+     By default, returned data is a tab-delimited.
 Tabs and newlines in output is escaped.
 Use "--format" to specify a different output format.

      For list of available fields and Super Search API documentation, see:

      https://crash-stats.mozilla.org/documentation/supersearch/

      https://crash-stats.mozilla.org/documentation/supersearch/api/

-     This generates a table values and counts.
-If you want values and counts over a series of days, use "--period=daily".

      This requires an API token in order to search and get results for protected data.
 Using an API token also reduces rate-limiting.
 Set the